YahooArchive/YaraParser/README.md

 	* The test file should have the conll 2006 format

 	* Optional: nt:#_of_threads (default:8)

+	* Optional: --score-file [score file] averaged score of each output parse tree in a file

 ### Parse a POS Tagged File